Wilson Boulevard & N. Livingston Street Intersection Safety Project

 In June 2025, the project team hosted a public engagement opportunity to gather feedback on how people experience the intersection and adjacent area.
 Using the online feedback form, respondents could share their experiences using the existing pedestrian crossings, bus stop, and travel lanes across both Wilson Boulevard and N. Livingston Street, as well as the pedestrian signal between Powhatan Springs Park and the Dominion Hills Centre.

-This online feedback form was open through July 20, 2025.
-Following completion, the project team reviews the feedback we received and is preparing a summary of what we heard.
-We'll use this feedback alongside our planning guidance, design standards, operational data and field observations to develop a preliminary concept design for the intersection.
+The online feedback form was open through July 20, 2025.
+Following completion, the project team reviewed the feedback we received and prepared the summary of what we heard linked above.
+We use this feedback alongside our planning guidance, design standards, operational data and field observations to develop the preliminary concept design for the intersection.

 Funding